SSPE "Kartographia": Globes and atlases

-The «Globe of Ukraine» is the only pre-1990s anecdote, that become viral meme phrase since 1990s and a real product since 1997, produced by the Kartographia for decades.
-The «Globe of Ukraine» as a phrase and graphics was a subject of Russian porpaganda since 1990, yet used in Russian media info wars while before 2014.
+The SSPE "Kartographia" continued production and upgraded the Globe of Ukraine invented in 1997 by the State Enterprise "State Cartographic Factory".
+Since 2006, a revised edition has been produced as a souvenir.
+(Note: The Globe of Ukraine is the only pre-1990s anecdote, that become viral meme phrase since the 1990s and a real product since 1997, produced by the Kartographia for decades.
+The Globe of Ukraine as a phrase and graphics was a subject of Russian porpaganda since 1990, yet used in Russian media info wars while before 2014.
 Production of the real globe and use of phrase by Ukrainians is a part of Ukrainian folklore.
 Also, a Polish cartographic publisher the F.P.H.
-ZACHEM-GŁOWALA produced a similar looking the «Globe of Poland» (Globus Polski.
+ZACHEM-GŁOWALA produced a similar looking the Globe of Poland (Globus Polski.
 Administracyjno-fizyczny ø 320mm), initially also a local meme and an object of folklore.'
-In its non-propaganda meaning, the «Globe of Ukraine» phrase used in a context of all Ukrainians around the globe (a global national society, like any other national societies around the globe).
+In its non-propaganda meaning, the Globe of Ukraine phrase used in a context of all Ukrainians around the globe (a global national society, like any other national societies around the globe).)

+The Comprehensive Atlas of Ukraine (2005) is a descriptive atlas of Ukraine in the 21st century.
+The National Atlas of Ukraine (2007) is a general atlas of Ukraine that is available on the official website of the Ukrainian Institute of Geography.